angelgladin/angelgladin/README.md

 ### Hi there :shipit:
-### I'm a Computer Scientist with interest in Functinoal Programming and Data Engineering.
+### I'm a Computer Scientist with interest in Functional Programming and Data Engineering.

 Programming Languages:
 - Haskell, Kotlin, Python, Rust, Java, LaTeX.